awsdocs/iam-user-guide/doc_source/access-analyzer-preview-access-apis.md

 **Bucket ACL grants** – You can propose up to 100 ACL grants per bucket\.
 If the proposed grant configuration is for an existing bucket, the access preview uses the proposed list of grant configurations in place of the existing grants\.
 Otherwise, the access preview uses the existing grants for the bucket\.

-**Bucket access points** – The analysis supports up to 100 access points per bucket, including up to ten new access points you can propose per bucket\.
+**Bucket access points** – The analysis supports up to 100 access points,including multi\-region access points, per bucket, including up to ten new access points you can propose per bucket\.
 If the proposed Amazon S3 access point configuration is for an existing bucket, the access preview uses the proposed access point configuration in place of the existing access points\.
 To propose an access point without a policy, you can provide an empty string as the access point policy\.
 For more information about access point policy limits, see [Access points restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-points-restrictions-limitations.html)\.

-**Block public access configuration** – If the proposed configuration is for an existing Amazon S3 bucket and the configuration is not specified, the access preview uses the existing setting\.
-If the proposed configuration is for a new bucket and the bucket BPA configuration is not specified, the access preview uses `false`\.
-If the proposed configuration is for a new access point and the access point BPA configuration is not specified, the access preview uses `true`\.
+**Block public access configuration** – If the proposed configuration is for an existing Amazon S3 bucket and you do not specify the configuration, the access preview uses the existing setting\.
+If the proposed configuration is for a new bucket and you do not specify the bucket BPA configuration, the access preview uses `false`\.
+If the proposed configuration is for a new access point or multi\-region access point, and you do not specify the access point BPA configuration, the access preview uses `true`\.

 ## Preview access to your AWS KMS key<a name="access-analyzer-preview-access-kms-key"></a>